Esri/awesome-arcgis-developers/README.md

 - [geojsonio](https://github.com/ropensci/geojsonio) - Convert many data formats to and from GeoJSON and TopoJSON.
 - [gpxstudio](https://github.com/gpxstudio/gpxstudio.github.io) - Online and open source GPX file editor.
 - [gtfs2geojson](https://github.com/node-geojson/gtfs2geojson) - Convert GTFS data into GeoJSON.
-- [img2geojson](https://github.com/caseymm/img2geojson/) - Drag an image onto a map, trace the paths you need, and export as geojson.
+- [img2geojson](https://github.com/caseymm/img2geojson/) - Drag an image onto a map, trace the paths you need, and export as GeoJSON.
 - [Koop](https://koopjs.github.io) - JavaScript toolkit for connecting spatial APIs.
 Transform geospatial data on the fly and serve as GeoJSON, vector tiles, feature services and more.
 - [loam](https://github.com/azavea/loam) - JavaScript wrapper for GDAL in the browser.
 - [PostGIS ST_Simplify](https://postgis.net/docs/ST_Simplify.html) - This operation returns a "simplified" version of the given geometry using the Douglas-Peucker algorithm.